-The vascular tissues include xylem, which conducts water and minerals from the roots upward and throughout the plant, and phloem, which transports dissolved foods in all directions within the plant.
+The vascular tissues include xylem, which conducts water and minerals from the roots upward and throughout the plant, and phloem, which transports dissolved nutrients in all directions within the plant.

 The main conducting cells of phloem are sieve cells and sieve tube members.
 Both cell types have numerous pores through which substances are exchanged with adjacent cells.
 Sieve tube members occur in angiosperms, while sieve cells are found in other vascular plants.
 In angiosperms, small cells called companion cells assist the sieve tube members in their functions.